-Above: Foot bridge over the River Witham.
+Above: youngsters enjoying the river on a sunny day.

 Below: view towards Lincoln Cliff and Gelston.

 Fallow Lane is a long narrow single track lane that has very wide verges on both side of the road.
 The lane terminates at the forded crossing of the river Witham.
 The route is constantly in use by locals and visitors from further afield for recreational purposes including fishing.
 The area is entirely agricultural with fields on either side of the road plus one red brick farm house and farm yard.
 There is a large modern farming development with industrial sized buildings and a small farm yard with small scale agricultural buildings and paddocks.